-For 12 (2005 - 2016) Barbara was one of just 115 International Olympic Committeee members governing the Global Olympic Movement including electing host Olympic cities, the sports program and helping distribute $3.25 million dollars every day back to sport around the world.
-She represented Athletes, Woman, New Zealand and Oceania's voice on 13 different commissions and working groups during her tenure.
+For nine years, Barbara was one of just 115 International Olympic Committee (IOC) members, governing the Global Olympic Movement.
+Her responsibilities included electing host Olympic cities, deciding the sports program for the games, and helping distribute $3.25 million every day back to sports around the world.
+Representing athletes, women, New Zealand, and Oceania, Barbara served on 13 different commissions and working groups during her tenure.

-Barbara spent 20 years on the NZOC Athlete's commission (1996 - 2016) driving change within the organisation to have athletes input in all decision making.
-In 2005 - 2016 she joined the NZOC Executive board further ensuring these changes were implemented
+Barbara spent 20 years on the New Zealand Olympic Committee (NZOC) Athlete's Commission (1996-2016), driving change within the organization to ensure athletes had input in all decision-making processes.
+From 2005 to 2016, she served on the NZOC Executive Board, further ensuring these changes were implemented.

-"After the London Olympic Games 90% of NZ athletes said they felt the NZOC had helped create a culture that enhanced the athletes experience".
+"After the London Olympic Games, 90% of New Zealand athletes said they felt the NZOC had helped create a culture that enhanced the athletes' experience."

 Barbara currently is a Vice President on the International Surfing Association.
 She has been an integral part of the campaign to include Surfing into the Olympic programme for Tokyo 2020.

-For 12 years (2005 - 2017) Barbara chaired the Oceania Athletes Commission developing the leadership capacity of athletes around the region.
-The Oceania Athletes commission trail blazed with forums, education, training and collaboration, forming "Voices of the Athletes" calling athletes to be a leader, play true, play safe go green, stay active .
-Over 5000 athletes have benefitted from the program and continues to be delivered at all major games in Oceania.
+For 12 years (2005-2017), Barbara chaired the Oceania Athletes Commission, focusing on developing the leadership capacity of athletes around the region.
+The Oceania Athletes Commission trailblazed with forums, education, training, and collaboration, forming the "Voices of the Athletes" program.
+This initiative called athletes to "be a leader, play true, play safe, go green, stay active."
+Over 5,000 athletes have benefited from the program, which continues to be delivered at all major games in Oceania.

-Barbara was the first ever chair of the Association National Olympic Committee Athletes Commission (2103 - 2018) made up of 5 continents - Europe, Africa, Asia, America's and Oceania.
-Together they created a Tool kit and best practice guide and templates from Athletes Commission around the world and succeeded ensuring forums for athletes in each continent now occur every 2 years.
+Barbara was the first-ever chair of the Association of National Olympic Committees (ANOC) Athletes Commission (2013-2018), which is composed of representatives from five continents: Europe, Africa, Asia, the Americas, and Oceania.
+During her tenure, they created a toolkit, best practice guide, and templates for Athletes Commissions around the world.
+They also succeeded in ensuring that forums for athletes on each continent now occur every two years

-“The program has been the most inspired seminar I’ve ever been in.
-This will help me be determined in my sport and I will be the best that I can be because of what I have learnt” Palau Track and Field Athlete
+"The program has been the most inspired seminar I’ve ever been in.
+This will help me be determined in my sport and I will be the best that I can be because of what I have learned." — Palau Track and Field Athlete

 2009 - Current